QP/C++ 8.1.2

 Overview

-QP Framework is a lightweight implementation of the Active Object model of computation specifically tailored for real-time embedded (RTE) systems.
-QP is both an event-driven software infrastructure for building applications consisting of Active Objects (Actors) and a runtime environment for executing the Active Objects in a safe and deterministic fashion.
-Additionally, QP Framework supports Hierarchical State Machines with which to specify the behavior of Active Objects [ROOM:94], [UML 2.5], [Sutter:10].
+QP real-time event frameworks (RTEFs) form a family of lightweight implementations of the Active Object model of computation specifically designed for real-time embedded (RTE) systems (such as ARM Cortex-M based MCUs).
+QP/C++ Frameworks provide both a software infrastructure for building QP/C++ Applications consisting of Active Objects (Actors) and a runtime environment for executing the Active Objects in real-time.
+Additionally, QP/C++ Framework supports Hierarchical State Machines with which to specify the behavior of Active Objects [UML-2.5], [Sutter:10], [ROOM:94].

 Goals

-The main goals of the QP Framework are:
+The main goals of the QP/C++ Framework are:

 • to provide an inherently safer concurrent programming model than the traditional "shared-state concurrency, mutual-exclusion, and blocking" approach based on a conventional Real-Time Operating System (RTOS);